 Norwest Venture Partners is a venture capital and private equity firm with approximately $5 billion assets under management.
 It provides seed, early, expansion, growth and late stage capital to listed and unlisted companies operating in United States, India, Israel and China.
 The firm seeks to invests in retail, technology, education, media and entertainment, financial, logistics, healthcare, consumer, infrastructure, manufacturing, telecom, pharma and outsourced service sectors.
 It typically invests between $1 million and $30 million for venture capital and between $10 million and $100 million for growth capital in its portfolio companies.
 The company was founded in 1961 and is based in California, United States of America with additional offices in India and Israel.

 - Norwest still bullish on food-tech; keen on vertically integrated e-com, fin-tech

 - Norwest raises $1.2B in third consecutive global fund

 - Exclusive: Thyrocare to file draft IPO papers next week

 - Health-tech firm Attune raises $10M from Qualcomm, Norwest

 - Exclusive: Women & child healthcare chain OVUM in talks with Norwest, others for ...

 - Online food ordering startup Swiggy raises $16.5M from Norwest, others

 Beacon India Managers Ltd. is a private equity firm with $350 million assets under management.
 It provides growth capital to companies operating in India.
-The firm seeks to invest in infrastructure, consumer services, business services, financial services, healthcare, manufacturing, FMCG, food and beverage, hospitality, media, telecom, education and real estate sector.
+The firm seeks to invest in infrastructure, consumer services, business services, financial services, healthcare, manufacturing, fast moving consumer goods, food and beverage, hospitality, media, telecom, education, retail, travel, offshore services and real estate sector.
 It typically invests between $5 and $25 million in its portfolio companies with an initial investment between $10 and $20 million.
-The company was founded in 2006 and is based in Mauritius with headquarters in Dubai.
+The company was founded in 2006 and is based in Mauritius.